KentoNishi/Spotify-Controls/readme.md

     * Other Chromium browsers can solve the issue with similar procedures.
 * Shortcuts may not work after changing them.
     > Restart the browser, and open Spotify again.
+* Headphone Controls may prevent shortcuts from being pressed quickly.
+    > Press the key again, after a short pause of more than 600 milliseconds.

 # Credits
 * This project is based on [SpotifyControls](https://github.com/Sergej-Popov/SpotifyControls) by [@Sergej-Popov](https://github.com/Sergej-Popov).